mikaer86/Presentation/README.md

 #### Objects

-- Objects is code block with a set of properties and methods
+- Objects is code block with a set of properties and methods.

 - Ex. let Car = { model: Mercedes color: blue  };

 - When we work with big dataset, objects  is a more efficient  way to structure data then just using a array.

 - The name of a object is called a key.